 - Mental health law

-- Panel Presentation, “With a Little Help from my Friends: Managing Stress in a Hostile Political Environment with Assistance from Non-Lawyers,” examined the need for law school clinicians to teach and practice self-care.
-The presenters highlighted the expertise that interdisciplinary partners, such as psychologists and social workers, can offer those looking to incorporate self-care into their clinical courses and lives, Association of American Law Schools Conference on Clinical Legal Education, Chicago, IL (May 2018).
+- Co-presenter, “With a Little Help from my Friends: Managing Stress in a Hostile Political Environment with Assistance from Non-Lawyers,” Association of American Law Schools Conference on Clinical Legal Education, Chicago, IL (May 2018).

-- Moderator, “Mental Illness and its Path through the Criminal Justice System: Challenges and Solutions,” Kane County Bar Association Elder Care, Disability and Mental Health Committee Seminar, Geneva, IL (May 2017).
+- Moderator, “Mental Illness and its Path through the Criminal Justice System: Challenges and Solutions,” Kane County Bar Association Elder Care, Disability, and Mental Health Committee Seminar, Geneva, IL (June 2017).

 - Moderator, “Personal Wellness in the Legal Profession,” Kane County Bar Association Elder Care, Disability, and Mental Health Committee Seminar, Geneva, IL (May 2016).

 - Co-Presenter, “Medical-Legal Partnerships in Illinois: An Update from the Field,” Illinois Statewide Public Benefits Task Force, Chicago, IL (Mar.
 2016).